John MurphyHead Coach

 Michael ZionAssistant Coach

 Office Phone: (864) 231-2034

-Michael Zion is set to begin his second season as an assistant coach with the Trojans after joining the staff prior to the 2010 campaign.
+Michael Zion is set to begin his third season as an assistant coach with the Trojans after joining the staff prior to the 2010 campaign.

 Following his collegiate career, Zion played for the Palm Beach Pumas in the USL Premier Development League (PDL), Performance FC in the Premier Arena Soccer League and Performance FC Phoenix in Greenville, S.C., in 2008.
 He also spent a season with the London, England Kickers in the FA Futsal League.